cohorte/cohorte.github.io/docs/1.x/what-is-cohorte/index.md

 <div class="row">
 	<div class="col-md-6">
 		<h3>Components Distribution</h3>
 		<p>COHORTE developers provides only implementations for the different components providing or requiring services.
 At runtime, the concret placement of components in execution nodes is managed by the COHORTE runtime.
-Two component can work together transparantly even they are located on two seperate machines.</p>
+Two components can work together transparantly even they are located on two seperate machines.</p>
 	</div>
 	<div class="col-md-6" >
 		<img src="what-is-cohorte-img4.png"/>